• Home

 • 1 egg for egg wash

-• 2 tbsp flax meal optional
+• 2 tablespoons flax meal optional

 Instructions

 • Begin by making the dough.
 In a large bowl, whisk together the flour and salt.
-Cut the butter into 1’ pieces and toss in the flour.
+Cut the butter into 1-inch pieces and toss in the flour.
 Make sure all the butter is coated in flour, and use your hands to press the butter into flat pieces, keeping some in large chunks, and others in smaller pieces.
 The dough should be rough, but not crumbly.

 • Add in the ice water and continue to press and mix the dough with your hands, it should start to come together.
-Move it to a work surface and press the dough down until is is about 2" high.
+Move it to a work surface and press the dough down until is is about 2 inches high.
 Use a bench scraper to cut the dough into 3 pieces, pile the pieces on top of each other, and press them down.
 This is creating more lamination in the crust!
-Press the dough down into another 2" high mound, rotate 90 degrees, and repeat the same process.
+Press the dough down into another 2-inch high mound, rotate 90 degrees, and repeat the same process.

 • After doing that a few times, press the dough down until it is about 1-2 inches thick, and wrap it in cling wrap.
 Use a rolling pin to roll out the dough into the edges of the cling wrap, forming a tight rectangle.